 There are many forms of Bulbous Honey Fungus.
-It has a bulbous or swollen base and this is little smaller and darker when comparing with Armillaria gallica.
+It has a bulbous or swollen base and this is a little smaller and darker when comparing with Armillaria gallica.
 When considering the distribution of this fungi, it can be found in Britain, Ireland, most parts of central and southern mainland Europe, North Africa, Parts of Asia and North America

 5) Mycena chlorophos

 This is a saprotrophic fungus that grows in decaying woods.
-This fungus currently in threat because of the reduction of habitats.
+This fungus is currently in threat because of the reduction of habitats.
 Rainforests are their favorite.
 This grows in Pacific, Southeast Asia and Brazil geographical areas.

 6) Mycena luxaeterna

 This also belongs to the family Mycenaceae.
 It is a darkly grayish-brown mushroom with parachute-shaped caps.
 These grow up to 2 cm in diameter.
 Its habitat is very limited to an area of the Atlantic Rainforest of Sao Paulo.

 This fungus is also known as the “bleeding fairy helmet”.
 It is also growing on rotting logs.
 This fungus can reach up to 4 cm in diameter.
 This mushroom got this name because its cap color differs a range from pale red to wine red.
 Can be found in Europe, North America, Japan and Venezuela.

 This is a comparatively large mushroom.
 It grows mostly in eastern North America.
 The glow of this mushroom can be last up to 50 hours according to some researchers.
 They are believing that this happens to attract insects in the dark.

 This is a bit dangerous.
 This mushroom is poisonous.
 It is orange in color and has bioluminescent properties.
 Commonly grown in Europe.
 This is highly poisonous to humans.
 Also known as “jack-o’-lantern mushroom”.